Gain access to personalized product screening, the best pricing, rewards, and more!

 Ants With Wings: The Difference Between Flying Ants & Termites

-Termites and ants (particularly Carpenter Ants) often look similar at first glance, making it difficult to distinguish between the two.
-When people see “white ants” crawling around, they are actually seeing termites workers.
+Termites and ants (particularly Carpenter Ants) often look similar at first glance, making it difficult to distinguish between them.
+When people see “white ants” crawling around, they see termite workers.

 The type of termites and ants that most get mistaken for one another is the winged variety of each insect species, known as swarmers or reproductives.

-If you are wondering why ants or termites have wings it is because both swarmer termites and swarmer ant have the same job, which is to leave the colony in order to mate and create an expansion of a new colony.
+If you are wondering why ants or termites have wings, it is because both swarmer termites and swarmer ants have the same job: to leave the colony to mate and expand a new colony.

 Another reason termites and ants may be mistaken for one another is wood damage.
-Termites are not the only insect that has an affinity for eating or burrowing through wood.
+Termites are not the only insects with an affinity for eating or burrowing through wood.
 Carpenter Ants are also very destructive to wood.
-Unlike termites, carpenter Ants don’t actually eat wood.
+Unlike termites, carpenter Ants don’t eat wood.
 Instead, they bore through and nest inside wood, creating tunnels similar to termites.

-To better help you in telling the difference between ants and termites, laid out their characteristics below.
+To help you understand the difference between ants and termites, their characteristics are described below.

 Ants vs. Termites